Lessons in Particle Physics: Lookback Time

-At first sight, elementary particles and cosmology seem to be completely different branches of physics, with one concerned with the universe's elementary constituents and the other concerned with the universe as a whole.
-In recent years, however, the most powerful particle accelerators have recreated conditions that existed in the universe just a fraction of a second after the Big Bang, opening a window on the very early history of the universe.
-At the same time, a flood of high-quality data from the Supernova Cosmology Project, the Supernova Search Team, the Wilkinson Microwave Anisotropy Probe (WMAP), and the Sloan Digital Sky Survey (SDSS) pin down cosmological parameters to percent level precision, establishing a new paradigm of cosmology.\footnote{ A.~G.~Riess {\it et al.} [Supernova Search Team Collaboration], Astron.\ J.\ {\bf 116}, 1009 (1998); S.~Perlmutter {\it et al.} [Supernova Cosmology Project Collaboration], Astrophys.\ J.\ {\bf 517}, 565 (1999); D.~N.~Spergel {\it et al.} [WMAP Collaboration], Astrophys.\ J.\ Suppl.\ {\bf 148}, 175 (2003); R.~A.~Knop {\it et al.} [Supernova Cosmology Project Collaboration], Astrophys.\ J.\ {\bf 598}, 102 (2003); M.~Tegmark {\it et al.} [SDSS Collaboration], Phys.\ Rev.\ D {\bf 69}, 103501 (2004).} A surprisingly good fit to the data is provided by a simple geometrically flat universe, in which 30\% of the energy density is in the form of non-relativistic matter $(\Omega_{\rm m} = 0.30 \pm 0.04$) and 70\% in the form of a new, unknown dark energy component with strongly negative pressure $(\Omega_\Lambda = 0.70 \pm 0.04)$.
-The matter budget has only 3 free parameters: the Hubble parameter $h = 0.70^{+ 0.04}_{-0.03},$ the matter density $ \Omega_{\rm m} h^2 = 0.138 \pm 0.012,$ and the density in baryons, $ \Omega_{\rm b} h^2 = 0.0230^{+0.0013}_{-0.0012}.$\footnote{The latter is consistent with the estimate from Big Bang nucleosynthesis (BBN), based on measurements of deuterium in high redshift absorption systems, $\Omega_{\rm b} h^2 = 0.020 \pm 0.002$.
-S.~Burles, K.~M.~Nollett and M.~S.~Turner, Astrophys.\ J.\ {\bf 552}, L1 (2001); R.~H.~Cyburt, B.~D.~Fields and K.~A.~Olive, Phys.\ Lett.\ B {\bf 567}, 227 (2003).} This implies that the structure of the universe is dictated by the physics of as-yet-undiscovered cold dark matter ($\Omega_{\rm CDM} h^2 = 0.115 \pm 0.012$) and the galaxies we see today are the remnants of relatively small overdensities in the nearly uniform distribution of matter in the very early universe.
+At first sight, elementary particles and cosmology seem to be completely different branches of physics, one concerned with the universe's elementary constituents and the other concerned with the universe as a whole.
+In recent years, however, the most powerful particle accelerators have recreated conditions that existed in the universe just a fraction of a second after the big-bang, opening a window to the very early history of the universe.
+At the same time, a flood of high-quality data from the Supernova Cosmology Project, the Supernova Search Team, the Wilkinson Microwave Anisotropy Probe (WMAP), and the Sloan Digital Sky Survey (SDSS) pin down cosmological parameters to percent-level precision, establishing a new paradigm of cosmology.\footnote{ A.~G.~Riess {\it et al.} [Supernova Search Team Collaboration], Astron.\ J.\ {\bf 116}, 1009 (1998); S.~Perlmutter {\it et al.} [Supernova Cosmology Project Collaboration], Astrophys.\ J.\ {\bf 517}, 565 (1999); D.~N.~Spergel {\it et al.} [WMAP Collaboration], Astrophys.\ J.\ Suppl.\ {\bf 148}, 175 (2003); R.~A.~Knop {\it et al.} [Supernova Cosmology Project Collaboration], Astrophys.\ J.\ {\bf 598}, 102 (2003); M.~Tegmark {\it et al.} [SDSS Collaboration], Phys.\ Rev.\ D {\bf 69}, 103501 (2004).} The standard big-bang model assumes homogeneity and isotropy.
+A surprisingly good fit to the data is provided by a simple geometrically flat (expanding) universe, in which 30\% of the energy density is in the form of non-relativistic matter and 70\% is in the form of a new, unknown dark energy component with strongly negative pressure.
+Adding to the puzzle, baryons represent only a minor percentage (about 4\%) of the matter-energy budget of the universe.